nim-lang/website/jekyll/_posts/2021-03-10-fusion-and-pattern-matching.md

 ```

-## Analyze DSL parse tree
+## Analyze the DSL parse tree

 Now the question is - how to transform the first into the second?
-We will start by first looking at the output for `dumpTree` on `flow` macro:
+We will start by first looking at the output for `dumpTree` on the `flow` macro:

 ```
 dumpTree: